News & Events

 Two of the most important things in life are never ceasing to learn and finding out how to pass on to others the most important things you’ve learned.
 Through highly engaging dialogues with some of our age’s best teachers, Margarita Mooney’s new book inspires and informs us how to do both with enthusiasm and effectiveness.

 — Father Roger J. Landry, Catholic Priest and Author

 The impediments to a liberating education in our day and age are many, but Margarita Mooney has recast our challenges as tremendous opportunities for a revival of a genuinely humanizing education.
-The Love of Learning: Restoring the Liberal Arts Tradition is not merely a case for restoration, it is a deeply enriching exemplification of what such a restoration looks like.
+The Love of Learning: Seven Dialogues on the Liberal Arts is not merely a case for restoration, it is a deeply enriching exemplification of what such a restoration looks like.
 Through engaging dialogue and serious and civil reflections on timely and timeless questions, Mooney and her impressive collection of collaborators provide a rich and lasting feast for those involved already in the work of reviving liberal education, as well as an appealing invitation for all others to join us in such efforts.

 — Jonathan J. Sanford, Ph.D., Provost and Professor of Philosophy, the University of Dallas